 Rule 83.
-(1) A person who is lawfully in possession of a controlled substance that is listed in any schedule may distribute the substance to the person from whom he or she obtained the substance or to the manufacturer of the substance without obtaining a license to distribute.
-The person who distributes the substance shall maintain a written record that contains all of the following information:
+(1) An individual who is lawfully in possession of a controlled substance that is listed in a schedule may return the substance to the individual who gave the person the substance or to the manufacturer of the substance without obtaining a license to distribute.
+The individual who distributes the substance shall maintain a written record that contains all of the following information:

-- (a) The date of the distribution. - (b) The name, form, and quantity of the substance. - (c) The name, address, and license number, if any, of the person who makes the distribution. - (d) The name, address, and license number, if known, of the supplier or manufacturer. - (2) In the case of a controlled substance listed in schedules 1 or 2, an order form must be used and maintained as the written record of the distribution.
+- (a) The date of the distribution. - (b) The name, form, and quantity of the substance. - (c) The name, address, and license number of the individual who distributes the substance. - (d) The name, address, and license number, if known, of the supplier or manufacturer. - (2) In the case of a controlled substance listed in schedules 1 or 2, an order form must be used and maintained as the written record of the distribution.